fossi-foundation/wishbone/src/b3/source/03_classic.rst

 MASTER and SLAVE interfaces are interconnected with a set of signals that permit them to exchange data.
-For descriptive purposes these signals are cumulatively known as a bus, and are contained within a functional module called the INTERCON.
-Address, data and other information is impressed upon this bus in the form of bus cycles.
+For descriptive purposes these signals are cumulatively known as a *bus*, and are contained within a functional module called the INTERCON.
+Address, data and other information is impressed upon this bus in the form of *bus cycles*.

 Reset Operation
 ```````````````